DataDog/nikos/README.md

-# Igor
+# Nikos

-Igor is a simple command line tool to download Kernel headers for multiple Linux distributions.
+Nikos is a simple command line tool to download Kernel headers for multiple Linux distributions.

 ## Support